f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

 interfaces to our pods for things like BIG-IP proxies to handle traffic?

 We will also deploy an additional CNI plugin called Multus.
-Multus controls the creation of additional network interfaces to Kubernetes pods and how they attachment to host networking.
+Multus controls the creation of additional network interfaces to Kubernetes pods and how they attach to host networking.
 Multus abstracts what kind and the name of the host network to attach to through a **NetworkAttachementDefinition** resource declaration.

 .. image:: images/Multus.png